laktak/chkbit/README.md

   -H, --tips                           Show tips.
   -u, --update                         update indices (without this chkbit will verify files in readonly mode)
-      --show-ignored-only              only show ignored files
+      --show-ignored-only              only show ignored files -m, --show-missing                   show missing files/directories
       --algo="blake3"                  hash algorithm: md5, sha512, blake3 (default: blake3)
-  -f, --force                          force update of damaged items -s, --skip-symlinks                  do not follow symlinks -l, --log-file=STRING                write to a logfile if specified
+  -f, --force                          force update of damaged items -s, --skip-symlinks                  do not follow symlinks -D, --no-dir-in-index                do not track directories in the index -l, --log-file=STRING                write to a logfile if specified
       --log-verbose                    verbose logging
       --index-name=".chkbit"           filename where chkbit stores its hashes, needs to start with '.' (default: .chkbit)